plandes/mimicsid/README.md

 conda activate mimicsid
 ```

-The library can be installed with pip from the [pypi] repository:
+The library is then installed with pip from the [pypi] repository:
 ```bash
 pip3 install zensols.mimicsid
 ```